reecetech/bamboo-specs/README.md

 If the Plan or Project do not exist in Bamboo they will be created, so please double-check that the `projectKey` and `planKey` are correct.

+If you have arbitrary variables stored on a plan you may set them as key-value pairs like so:

+    variables:
+      major_version_number: 1

 The rest of the configuration is all optional chunks, though some will depend on others (VCS tasks would require a repository, for example).